MarcinKilarski/Website-Audit/web-performance.md

 **Overview**

-The size of your page’s HTML code impacts on how fast your page will load.
+The size of your page's HTML code impacts on how fast your page will load.
 This is due to the fact that before a browser can start to download images, CSS and JavaScript files are required to display the page.
 A browser first needs to receive the HTML code of your page with links to those files.

 The larger the HTML page is, the longer the delay will be when downloading the required assets.
 This then slows down the time it takes for elements of your page to appear to your user.
 Your HTML page should ideally be close to 15KB or less in size.